From Educating Children to Educating Our Customers: The Skills That Help Everyday

 Everyone is heard, and all employees are given a voice

-After four months on the job, I was assigned a new territory, which meant having a whole new structure, but everyone clicked, and we established a great team dynamic proving successful.
+After four months on the job, I was assigned a new territory, which meant having a whole new structure, but everyone clicked, and we established a great team dynamic, which has proved successful.
 There's a genuine spirit of openness and inclusion here, and from the top down, the directors are transparent about where we are on a local scale.
 We're kept in the loop about any organizational developments via global team calls and companywide meetings.

 A year into the job, I already feel like I belong